Virtual-Educator/SimLearning/ACCEPTANCE_TESTS.md

    - `/admin` loads a list of simulations showing title, slug, and last update time along with a refresh control.
    - The "New simulation" form on `/admin` validates slugs to lowercase letters, numbers, and hyphens, and inserts a new row into `public.simulations` with the provided title/slug/description.
    - Clicking a simulation navigates to `/admin/simulations/:simulationId`, showing the simulation metadata and its versions.
-   - The detail page allows creating a new draft version with a version string and JSON-validated manifest saved to `public.simulation_versions`.
+   - The detail page allows creating a new draft version with a required version string and required JSON manifest saved to `public.simulation_versions`.
+Invalid JSON surfaces an inline validation error.
    - Publishing a version marks it `published` with `published_at` set to now and archives any previously published version for the same simulation.
+Version tables show loading/error/empty states.

 10. **Player published simulations**
-    - `/player` shows a Published simulations section that queries published `simulation_versions` joined with their `simulations` metadata.
+    - `/player` lists published `simulation_versions` joined with their `simulations` metadata, showing each simulation's title, slug, description, and version alongside refresh/error/empty states.
-    - Each published card shows the simulation title, description, version, and an "Open" action placeholder.
+    - Clicking "Open" on a published simulation navigates to `/player/simulations/:simulationId`, which loads and displays that simulation's published manifest.